Farmersville Community Abattoir Ltd.

 Payments:

 We have many options available for your convenience!
 If you provide us with an email on your cut sheet, we will send you an electronic copy of the invoice, with all the details just as soon as it’s created!
-You can opt to use a secure credit card portal through the invoice (powered by Quickbooks).
-You can send an eTransfer to info@farmersvilleabattoir.com, or you can use cash/cheque/debit/credit in the front store at the Abattoir as well.
-Whatever method you prefer!
+You can send an eTransfer to info@farmersvilleabattoir.com, or you can use cash/cheque/debit/credit in the Market Store at the Abattoir as well.

 Respectful Workplace: